JuliaPackaging/BinaryBuilder.jl/docs/src/build_tips.md

 BinaryBuilder provides a convenient environment to enable cross-platform building.
 But, many libraries have complicated build scripts that may need to be adapted to support all of the BinaryBuilder targets.

+If your build fails with some errors, look at the [Build Troubleshooting](@ref) page.

 *If you have additional tips, please submit a PR with suggestions.*

 ## Initiating different shell commands based on target